noi-techpark/bdp-core/dal/src/main/resources/META-INF/sql/schema-migration-1.1.0-2.0.0-README.md

 - Removed

 > TODO: NEEDS DISCUSSION
 >
 > The idea above is not feasible, since we cannot change the origin of stations
-> to NOI, if they have already another oritin associated.
+> to NOI, if they have already another origin associated.

 ### linkbasicdata
 - Copy `id`, `station_id`, `origin_id`, `linegeometry` and `destination_id` to